springernature/vpat/springer-nature-link.md

 <em>Revised Section 508 - Does not apply</em>
 </td>
 <td>Supports</td>
-<td>Account management pages in this product do not rely on memory or transcription alone for authentiction.
+<td>Account management pages in this product do not rely on memory or transcription alone for authentication.
 Alternative login methods such as copy-paste, password managers, and browser autofill are supported in this product.</td>
 </tr>
 <tr id="status-messages" valign="top">
 <td><a href="https://www.w3.org/TR/WCAG21/#status-messages"><strong>4.1.3 Status Messages</strong></a> (Level AA 2.1 and 2.2)